Christian Yelich Player Props: Brewers vs. Astros

-The Milwaukee Brewers, including Christian Yelich (.314 batting average in his past 10 games), battle starting pitcher J.P.
-France and the Houston Astros at American Family Field, Tuesday at 7:40 PM ET.
+On Wednesday, Christian Yelich (.600 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers face the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 1:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Astros.
+He had a one-hit showing in his most recent game (1-for-3) against the Astros.

 Christian Yelich Game Info & Props vs. the Astros